Skip to content

 Offshore installation

 The Empire Wind 1 project received its Construction and Operations Plan (COP) approval in February 2024 and began onshore construction at the South Brooklyn Marine Terminal in Spring 2024.
 Marine construction activities resumed in Spring 2025, beginning with rock laying in the lease area.
-This follows years of surveying, engineering, comprehensive environmental reviews by federal, state, and local governmental authorities, associated permitting, planning and is part of Equinor’s commitment to help power New York.
+The start of construction follows around 8 years of surveying, engineering, comprehensive environmental reviews by federal, state, and local governmental authorities, associated permitting, planning and is part of Equinor’s commitment to help power New York.

-Located 15-20 miles off the coast of New York, Empire Wind 1 will harness wind power to generate and deliver energy into the New York City grid in Sunset Park.
+Located 15-30 miles off the coast of New York, Empire Wind 1 will harness wind power to generate and deliver 810 MW of energy into the New York City grid in Sunset Park, Brooklyn.
+The project will provide a new, near-term power source to over 500,000 New York homes, helping to meet the state’s growing energy demand with reliable power.

 A Significant Step Towards American-Made Energy